On real roots of polynomial systems of equations in the context of group theory: Probability of the root being real

-First we present the reductive BKK theorem in standard formulation; see \cite{KKK}.
-According to \emph{the Weyl dimension formula} the dimension of representation $\mu_\lambda$ with the highest weight $\lambda$ is equal to $F_W(\lambda)$, where $F_W$ is the polynomial on $\mathfrak t^*$ of degree $(2n-k)/2$.
-We denote the homogeneous component of highest degree of $F_W$ by $\phi$. \begin{theorem} For any finite dimensional holomorphic representations $\mu_1,\ldots,\mu_n$ of $K_\C$ we have where $\Delta(\mu_i)$ is the weighted polyhedron of $\mu_i$ (see Definition \ref{dfweightedpolyhedron}). \end{theorem} Let $\mu$ be the normalized Haar measure in $K$.
-We use it for the measurement of the volume $\vol(K)$ of the group $K$ and the volume of the Newton body $\mathfrak N(\mu)$ of representation $\mu$; see Subsection \ref{s2.3}. \begin{theorem} Let the group $K_\C$ be simple.
-Then for any $n$ holomorphic representations $\mu_1,\ldots,\mu_n$ of $K_\C$ we have
+First, we state the reductive version of the BKK theorem from \cite{AKK}.
+According to the \emph{Weyl dimension formula}, the dimension of a representation $\mu_\lambda$ with highest weight $\lambda$ is $F_W(\lambda)$, where $F_W$ is a certain polynomial on $\mathfrak t^*$ of degree $(2n-k)/2$.
+We denote the highest homogeneous component of $F_W$ by $\phi$. \begin{theorem} For finite-dimensional holomorphic representations $\mu_1,\ldots,\mu_n$ of $K^\C$, we have